Horticultural Therapy at The New Jewish Home

 There’s an interesting bond shared by residents at The New Jewish Home.
 They just love getting their hands dirty.

 “What’s great about horticultural therapy is that it can be administered in a variety of places and still be effective.
-In Manhattan and Sarah Neuman during the warm months we take advantage of having access to outdoor specious gardens and residents absolutely enjoy spending time outside.
-And at the Bronx adult day program we meet in a multi-purpose room and still have a great time.” explains Pat Czarnecki, a noted specialist in the field and the leader of The New Jewish Home’s horticultural therapy program.
+In Manhattan and Sarah Neuman during the warm months, we take advantage of having access to outdoor specious gardens, and residents absolutely enjoy spending time outside.
+And at the Bronx adult day program, we meet in a multipurpose room and still have a great time,” explains Pat Czarnecki, a noted specialist in the field and leader of The New Jewish Home’s horticultural therapy program.

 “We can deliver gardening-based therapies in a one-on-one setting at bedside with a basket of colorful flowers or fragrant/tactile herbs.
 Or we can gather in large groups to activate garden beds or planters with wheelchair access and ergonomic hand tools.
 There are literally hundreds of ways we can tailor activities to achieve specific therapies for residents, and once they learn those activities, they are not only easily repeatable they’re enjoyable as well,” says Czarnecki.

 Over the summer, a workshop of about 20 residents at the Manhattan campus potted plants to take back to their rooms.
 Adult day health care clients in the Bronx participate in seasonal craft plantings to celebrate the beginning of autumn or holidays like Valentine’s Day and Easter.
 And groups as large as 50 people gather at Sarah Neuman for horticultural programs curated by experts from the New York Botanical Garden.

 And because these programs are administered in a medically supervised setting, their benefits can be measured and documented to demonstrate improvement in a person’s well-being.